cadop/RobotDT/README.md

 ### Root Directory
 - **readme.md**: This file.
-- **python_script.py**: Contains the main Python script for the project.
+- **behavior_script.py**: Behavoir Script that provides the scene with Joint Position Updates.

 ### Arduino Directory
-- **arduino/.ino file**: The Arduino sketch file.
+- **RobotArmPotSender/.ino file**: The Arduino sketch file.
 Ensure to fill in your WiFi details and password.
-- **arduino/arduino_instructions.md**: Detailed instructions for setting up and using the Arduino code.

 ### Scene Directory
 - **Scene/USD file**: The main scene file for simulations.